 Did CS2 Change The Ranking System?

 In the premier mode, players get an ELO number instead of a specific rank.
 However, each ELO number has a corresponding rank color.
+At each point where a player crosses into a new color range, it marks a milestone in their ranking progression.
 These colors are:

 - 0 – 4,999 – Gray